polgreen/control2/benchmarks/matlab/README.md

 The .mat file benchmark_ss.mat contains the state space models.
 ```

-To obtain the respective benchmarks in .tf and .ss format, the following
+2 - To obtain the respective benchmarks in .tf and .ss format, the following
 command must be typed:

 `$automatic_gen`

 This will generate two folders benchmarks-tf and benchmarks-ss with all
 the benchmarks in tansfer-function and state-space representations.

+3 - To obtain the benchmarks in .h format, the following command must be
+typed in the command-line:

+`$preprocessing`

+This will produce all our control system benchmarks in .h format, which can
+be parsed by the naive and abstract accelerator backe-end.

 # Description of the benchmarks